-Low Income Housing Tax Credit Community Development Block Grant Program Community Service Block Grant d) The Pattern of disparity in private mortgage lending
+Low Income Housing Tax Credit Community Development Block Grant Program Community Service Block Grant d) A pattern of disparity in private mortgage lending

-Information was used from data provided by the 2003 Home Mortgage Disclosure Act (HMDA) to compare conventional home purchase among the City's various ethnic groups.
-The analysis of the latest 2016 HMDA data indicated the following:
+Information was used from data provided by the 2023 Home Mortgage Disclosure Act (HMDA) to compare conventional home purchase among the City's various ethnic groups.
+The analysis of the latest 2023 HMDA data indicated the following:

-(1) Loan application denials for minorities (less than 50% medium income) were higher than the denial rate of white applicants.
+- (1) Loan application denials for minorities (less than 50% medium income) were higher than the denial rate of white applicants. - (2) The most common reason for denial of a conventional loan for applicants earning up to 50% of median income was credit and debt to income ratio.

-- (2) The most common reason for denial of a conventional loan for applicants earning up to 50% of median income was credit and debt to income ratio. - (3) An analysis of high-cost loans in the Auburn-Opelika MSA by race and ethnicity reveals that Blacks/African Americans and Hispanic borrowers are overrepresented in high-cost lending.
+(3) An analysis of high-cost loans in the Auburn-Opelika MSA by race and ethnicity reveals that Blacks/African Americans and Hispanic borrowers are overrepresented in high-cost lending.

-Strategy to Address Impediment:
+Strategies to Address this Impediment: